TheNoim/WebUntis-AppleWatch/README.md

 This Client is based on my own [WebUntis Swift Framework](https://github.com/TheNoim/WebUntis-Swift).

-I will propably not publish this app on the app store, but if you want to use it, you could compile it your self and use it.
+I will probably not publish this app on the app store, but if you want to use it, you can compile it your self and use it.

 ## Features